IssamMerikhi/PFG/README.md

-# PredictingFootballGames
+# PFG - PredictingFootballGames

-PredictingFootballGames is a project to predict result of a Premier League football game using classification algorithms such as SVM or random forest.
+PFG is a project to predict result of a Premier League football game using classification algorithms such as SVM or random forest.
 Our target variable Y is FTR (Full Time Result).
 It is a categorical variable (2-Home Win, 1-Away Win, 0-Draw).
 The database is composed by some features such as shots, shots on target, possession, corners, fouls.
 Every variable is clearly expained in the .py file.
 The database is for the english country (Premier League) and is about 3 seasons.